shun-li-casia/robotics_sdk_tda4vm/README.md

 ## Setting Up Robotics SDK Docker Container Environment

-This section describes how to set up the Robotics SDK on the TDA4 Processor SDK Linux.
+This section describes how to set up the Robotics SDK on top of the Processor SDK Linux for Edge AI.
 Check out our [Setting Up Robotics SDK](docker/README.md) to get started.

 **Note**: git.ti.com has some issue in rendering markdown files.
 We highly recommend to use [the section in the User Guide Documentation](https://software-dl.ti.com/jacinto7/esd/robotics-sdk/08_01_00/docs/source/docker/README.html#setting-up-robotics-kit-environment)